Amalfi Coast in Winter: 15 Things to Do + Seasonal Tips

 3. Take a Day Trip to the Stunning Isle of Capri

 Winter is the best time to explore the romance and beauty of Capri on your own.
-Unlike the infinite crowds flooding the charming town, you will have more space to explore the island while on your tour from Amalfi
+Unlike the infinite crowds flooding the charming town, you will have more space to explore the island while on your day trip from Amalfi.

 You can begin your day trip in Marina Grande by hanging out in Capri, exploring the promenade, and fishing boats against the backdrop of rugged cliffs.